 Dr. Fondriest frequently will use gold dental crowns for second molars and sometimes first molars.
-They are selected only when the patient is a known grinder or has broken porcelain crowns in the past.
+They are selected only when the patient is a known grinder or has broken porcelain caps in the past.
 The teeth in the back take the most abuse as they are closest to the fulcrum of the jaw.
 Luckily, the back teeth are usually not visible in the smile.

-In porcelain fused to metal (PFM) restorations, gold can produce beautiful results when in the hands of a master ceramist.
+In porcelain fused to metal (PFM) restorations, the gold crown foundation can produce beautiful results when in the hands of a master ceramist.
 PFMs are much stronger than porcelain alone.
 Gold restorations are bio-compatible.
 The hard and soft tissues of your mouth integrate with them.
 They can also withstand chewing pressure and last for decades without corroding.
 Many people find gold fillings more pleasing to the eye than metal amalgam.

 The Safety of Metal Dentistry

-Some metal crowns can be harmful
+Some metals can be harmful

 Does gold cost the same as a porcelain crown?

 Normally dentists charge the same fee for porcelain or gold crowns.
 They range in price from $1800-3000 depending on the quality level of the dentist and laboratory.
-There are a few exceptions. when many porcelain crowns are being done in the front of the mouth, the complexity of the work increases.
+There are a few exceptions.
+When many porcelain crowns are being done in the front of the mouth, the complexity of the work increases.
 Usually artistic smile design is performed and it will increase the cost.
 If your dentist chooses to use gold instead of a cheap metal, it will cost more.
 Gold is significantly more expensive than car bumper metal.
 It also fits better and lasts longer.

 Differences in insurance coverage between cheap metal and gold

 Crowns are typically used to treat both functional and aesthetic issues and are likely to be covered by dental insurance.
 The amount the insurance company pays depends on your policy plan.
 Some companies pay the entire amount while others only pay an arbitrarily assigned UCR.
-UCR suposedly stands for usual and customary amount.
+UCR supposedly stands for usual and customary amount.
 Actually, that is the UCR from 1976 when dental insurance started.